gchamp20/gchamp20.github.io/_posts/2020-07-01-Building-Distro-Rpi.md

 git clone git://git.yoctoproject.org/poky.git -b dunfell ~/yocto-rpi/poky
 git clone git://git.openembedded.org/meta-openembedded -b dunfell ~/yocto-rpi/meta-openembedded
 ```
-poky and meta-openembedded were checkked out on their dunfell branches, which are the latest releases as of writing this.
+poky and meta-openembedded are checked out on their `dunfell` branches. `dunfell` is latest release's name as of writing this.

-The next layer to add is meta-raspberrypi.
-This layer will customize in a machine specific way the recipes building the necesary artifacts to boot Linux on a Raspberry Pi board.
-Having a machine specifc layer is a common pattern in Yocto.
-If a different board was targeted, another layer such as meta-freescale could be used.
+The next layer used is meta-raspberrypi.
+Mainly, it customizes in a machine specific way the recipes which build the artifacts used to boot Linux.
+Adding a machine specifc layer is a common pattern with Yocto, because it makes it easier to port the distribution to a new board cince all the machine specifc tweaks are circumscribed to a single layer.

 ```
 git clone git://git.yoctoproject.org/meta-raspberrypi -b dunfell ~/yocto-rpi/meta-raspberrypi